 With so many types of lawyers, you may find yourself with a few questions about which path is right for you.
 Below are some common questions related to the different specialties.

-While we introduced some of the most common types of lawyers in this article, there are many others to consider depending on the industry or specialization you may be interested in.
+While we’ve outlined some of the most common types of lawyers in this guide, there are many others to consider depending on the industry or specialization you may be interested in.
 For instance, personal injury lawyers may specialize in niche areas like medical malpractice or claims against pharmaceutical companies.
 However, additional types of lawyers include contract lawyers, environmental lawyers, traffic lawyers—and the list goes on.

 Trial lawyers represent clients in both civil and criminal cases.
 Their primary job is to argue the facts of a case before a judge or jury on their client’s behalf.
 In court, trial lawyers may argue motions, meet with judges, or select jurors.
 Outside of court, trial lawyers may review files, interview witnesses, or take depositions.
 Criminal defense lawyers and constitutional lawyers may also act as trial lawyers.